WSU Lewis County Master Recycler Composter (MRC) Volunteers

 Earth Day is EVERY day for Environmental Superheros!
 Do you want to improve the environment and save money by reducing landfill waste?
 Do you have questions about what can and can't be recycled?
 How to make and use compost?
 How to deal with hazardous waste and what safer alternatives are available?
 This 8-week Zoom series will run on Thursday evenings from April 11 through May 30 from 6 p.m. to 8 p.m.
 It will be taught by WSU Lewis County Master Recycler Composters and guests who will answer those questions and more and will give you the knowledge, skills, and confidence needed to be an Environmental Superhero!
 Topics will include residential and worm composting, understanding and improving soils, reducing food and consumer waste, living a "green" lifestyle, and more.
 This series is open to everyone and required to become a WSU Certified Master Recycler Composter volunteer (AKA: Environmental Superhero).
 In-person tours of the Central Transfer Station and the Floral Park Sustainability Project will demonstrate how solid waste is disposed of, recycled, reused, and composted.
 Zoom links will be sent to registrants within 2 weeks of the course.
 For more information about the MRC program, visit https://lewiscountywa.gov/departments/solid-waste/volunteer/wsu-lewis-county-master-recycler-composter-volunteers/.

-Repair & Sustainability Fairs Spring 2024
+Repair & Sustainability Fair Fall 2024

 lynn schinnell with repaired sweater.jpg

 If you have something around your home that needs to be fixed, don't throw it out and bury it in the landfill forever.
 Bring it to this event.
 Volunteers will be on hand to do their best to make the repairs and teach you how to do it in the process.
 Some community members will also be on-site offering demonstrations, so you can learn and improve your knowledge as a do-it-yourselfer.
-Here are some examples of items you can bring to the event: Bikes; Air mattresses; Lawn Mowers; Electric items, such as lamps and fans; Clothing, curtains, and other textiles in need of minor repairs; Tools that need sharpening; Furniture.

 Repairs will be on a first-come, first-served basis.
 The fixer volunteers will try their best to help you repair the item, or give you recommendations on next steps, but there are no guarantees.
 Please click here for a list of FAQs about Repair & Sustainability Fairs.